By Dr. Ian C. Dunican, SH//FT Sleep Consultant

 In a recent interview Prof. Matthew Walker on the Joe Rogan Experience said, “When you look at the number of people that sleep less than 5 hrs per night, there is a small fraction of <1% of the population, that has a certain gene that allows them to survive on 5 hrs of sleep”.

 So, whilst some people may be only getting 5-hrs and they might be functioning ok from day to day, they are most likely not achieving their optimal performance.

-What is of interest is when “short sleepers” are provided with an uninterrupted period of time in bed to maximise sleep, they tend to achieve 8-hrs of sleep.
+What is of interest is when “short sleepers” are provided with an uninterrupted period of time in bed to maximize sleep, they tend to achieve 8-hrs of sleep.

-If you are an athlete, non-athlete, business leader or an individual looking to optimise your day, then the cheapest, most effective solution may lie within your sleep…pun intended.
+If you are an athlete, non-athlete, business leader or an individual looking to optimize your day, then the cheapest, most effective solution may lie within your sleep…pun intended.

 1. Robert Adams SA, Anne Taylor, Doug McEvoy, and Nick Antic.
 Report to the Sleep Health Foundation 2016 Sleep Health Survey of Australian Adults.
 Sleep Health Foundation: The University of Adelaide:The Adelaide Institute for Sleep Health2016.